What does it take to become a successful global player

 BLUESCHILD CONSULTINGEXPORT PRINCIPLES

-1. The 3 handicaps in exports
+4. Be aware of the 3 handicaps in exports

 When it comes to exports, you start with three handicaps: